-Missouri has six medical schools: two public and the rest private, which is a good mix for resident and out-of-state students!
-These universities also grant M.D. and O.D. degrees.
-So, in this article, let’s start by discussing the best medical schools in Missouri.
+Missouri has six medical schools: four M.D.-granting allopathic schools and two D.O.-granting osteopathic schools.
+Two are public, and the rest are private, offering a good mix for resident and out-of-state students.
+In this article, let’s start by discussing four of the best-known medical schools in Missouri.
 Keep reading to learn more about these institutions!

 Top Medical Schools in Missouri